An Introduction to Genre

 We can also find different language or register features in these dictionary entries.

-- The head words have no articles (a or the).
-They are in bold.
+• The head words are in bold and have no determiners (a or the).

 Let’s take a look at another example.